-There are dimensions to print and pattern than need to be understood to make flattering choices when choosing garments.
+There are dimensions to print and pattern that need to be understood to make flattering choices when choosing garments.
+Let’s take a look at what these are.

 Sparse prints have space (also called negative space) between the print.
-The negative space can allow the eye to rest between the print, and draws attention to that part of the body.
-Sparse prints tend to be less flattering to more curvalicious bodies, than dense prints, with low negative space, which confuse the eye and don’t let it rest on an particular piece of print.
+The negative space can allow the eye to rest between the print and draws attention to that part of the body.
+Sparse prints tend to be less flattering to more curvalicious bodies, than dense prints, with low negative space, which confuse the eye and don’t let it rest on a particular piece of print.

-The difference in light and dark colours in a print can make a print look smaller or larger.
+The difference in light and dark colours in a print can make a print look smaller or larger (see examples in the image at the top of the page).
 A low contrast print is more restful and doesn’t draw attention to itself as compared to a high contrast print.
-A medium pattern appears larger and more obvious, the higher the contrast.
+A medium scale pattern appears larger and more obvious, the higher the contrast.
 It will also appear smaller and less obvious when in a lower contrast.

 I am always tempted by sparse prints.
 I find dense ones to be too much.
 That said, I know I am better in a dense print.
 Why oh why are we attracted to what doesn't suit us????
 Not fair!;-(